hoalexander44/MomentumTeamWebsite/Blogs/AlexanderHoBlog.md

 Alexander Ho PPJ 4

 Tasks:
-Integrate hex with components: 7 hours
+Integrate hex with components and Pair programming with developers: 7 hours

+This includes switching over the square grid to hex grid Update player controller
+Update Hex Tile interface and interactions

 Total Hours: 7